13 Nov Boot Key Harbor After Irma

 To say I’ve gotten a lot of inquiries about how Boot Key Harbor is doing post-Irma and whether boaters should come here this winter would be an understatement.

-So here’s the current situation, as of November 12, 2017 — two months after BKH was hit by the nasty NE eyewall of Category 4 Hurricane Irma.
-The info is accurate to the best of my knowledge and I’ll update as I learn of changes.
+I originally wrote this November 12, 2017 — two months after BKH was hit by the nasty NE eyewall of Category 4 Hurricane Irma and have now updated it through December 30, 2017.
+All info is to the best of my knowledge.

 THE HARBOR IS OPEN

 Yes, Boot Key Harbor is open for new boats.
-Mooring balls are still in the process of being inspected and repaired where necessary, and the office says you “use them at your own risk.”
-We’re on the same mooring ball we were on during the storm; it’s blowing 25 today and I haven’t heard of anyone having a problem with their mooring.
+Mooring balls have been inspected and repaired where necessary, however, there is one part (the downline) that cannot be inspected and the office says you “use them at your own risk.”
+We’re on the same mooring ball we were on during the storm; it’s blown 25+ several times since the storm and I haven’t heard of anyone having a problem with their mooring.
 But no guarantees!

-I’d guesstimate that the mooring field is about 75% full at present, with several new boats arriving every day.
+As of December 30, the office reported that the mooring field is 90% full (less than usual for this time of year), with several new boats arriving every day.
 You may want to contact the office as to how full it is and, if it’s full, what anchoring options exist close to when you plan to arrive.

-The marina phone is STILL down — if you are in VHF range, call them on channel 16; otherwise email the office at email@example.com
+The marina phone is finally working as of December 1 — 305-289-8877.
+If you are in VHF range, call them on channel 16; you can also email the office at email@example.com

 Both the west entrance channel and Sister’s Creek are open, but both are missing some markers.
 For the west entrance, hug the greens (used to be hug the reds, so this is a change).